Mantish/Ajax-Post-Carousel/readme.txt

 After testing and approval the plugin will launch oficially.

+== Frequently Asked Questions ==

+= How can you not hava FAQ? =

+This is the first public release, we welcome you to send us your comments and feedback and don't encourage production use without testing.

+== Screenshots ==

+1. This is default output of the plugin, you can customize it as much as you want using CSS.
+You will also find useful settings in the widget itself.

+== Upgrade Notice ==

+= 0.2.3 =
+Latest release has better css, and no-js fallback.

 == Changelog ==

+= 0.2.3 =
+* Now has a good fallback when JS is disabled.
+Styles are more robust

 = 0.2.2 =

-*Fixed bug when all post types and all categories are selected.
+* Fixed bug when all post types and all categories are selected.

 = 0.2.1 =

-*Fixed some bugs in Internet Eplorer and Google Chrome.
+* Fixed some bugs in Internet Eplorer and Google Chrome.

 = 0.2 =

-*Posts can be selected from a category, a custom taxonomy or a post type.
+* Posts can be selected from a category, a custom taxonomy or a post type.

 = 0.1 =

 * First working version.